Want to know all the most important stuff about artichokes? Yes? Great, you’ve come to the right place!

 Loaded with Dietary Fiber

 I’m sure you don’t need me to tell you how awesome dietary fiber is for you… BUT it is!
 Fiber adds bulk to your stool and helps move stuff through your intestinal tracts, helping you avoid both constipation and diarrhea.
-You also receive other benefits such as lowered cholesterol and stabilized blood sugar.
+You also receive other benefits such as stabilized blood sugar.
 Get this: Just one medium artichoke will cover 25% of your daily fiber needs, yielding 6.9 grams.

 Beneficial for Your Bones and Cognitive Health